 Elizabeth has performed at elementary, junior and senior high schools, colleges, libraries, private birthday parties, weddings, city sponsored events, conferences, state government programs, regional festivals, and other civic events.

 In 1999, at the age of 26, she presented her first solo storytelling show directed at adult audiences.
 This was a mixture of traditional folktales and new original stories.
-Since then she has written and performed 7 full length solo storytelling shows.
-Her most recent solo show was The Swimsuit Area which premiered in June of 2013.
-She is currently at work on her next solo storytelling show that will explore the topic of Community Theater tentatively titled Show Don't Tell, coming Spring of 2015.
+Since then she has written and performed 8 full length original solo storytelling shows.
+Her most recent solo show was Show Don't Tell which premiered in April of 2016.
+She is currently at work on her next solo storytelling show that will explore the topic of summer camp titled Homesick, coming June of 2018.

 The Weekly Volcano wrote about Elizabeth.
 Read the article here.
 And another article about Elizabeth, her previous storytelling show, and the holiday show here.

 In addition to storytelling and theater, over the years Elizabeth has become a favorite Master of Ceremonies and has hosted numerous local events and galas, especially for Olympia Film Society which holds large public events at the historic Capitol Theater in downtown Olympia, WA.

 She also created the annual Lord Franzannian Royal Olympian Spectacular Vaudeville Show in 2007.
 She felt there was a desire for short, one act entertainment different from a full-length stage plays that was still focused on the live arts.
-The Vaudeville show runs every September at the Midnight Sun Performance Space.
+The Vaudeville show runs every October in downtown Olympia.
 Every show includes a story told by Elizabeth.

 To view a list of organizations and schools that Elizabeth has performed for click here.